FAQ

 **The program doesn't do what I need.**

-Try `XnViewMP `_ (Ctrl + U opens the converter).
-It's better suited for advanced tasks.
+Try also `XnViewMP `_ (Ctrl + U opens the converter).
 Generated PNG images can be used with XL Converter.

 **Where are config files located?**